Dynatrace/obslab-release-validation/docs/validate-telemetry.md

 ## Wait For Demo to Start

-Wait for the demo application pods to start by using hte following command.
+Wait for the demo application pods to start by using the following command.

 ```
 kubectl -n default wait --for=condition=Ready --all --timeout 300s pod